Electronics cooling solutions, technology comparison

 For the convection cooling case, we see a similar progression in thermal performance across the different cooling technologies; see Figure 21 (Note that Figure 21 has a different temperature range than Figure 20).
 On the optimized HiK™ plate design, you can see the thermal patterns from the heat pipes spreading the thermal load across the plate surface, improving the convection side heat transfer.
 The vapor chamber shows further improvements over a HiK™ plate as a result of 2D spreading.
 The peak temperature of the aluminum plate was 55°C peak.

-Isothermalization – Convection Cooling
+Isothermalization – Convection Cooling for Thermal Management

 More information on When to Use Heat Pipes, HiK™ Plates, Vapor Chambers, and Conduction Cooling: